How To Deliver Bad News to Employees

 To hold on to the trust of your employees, you need to have your emotions in check.
 You might not be able to share the whole story about the company’s decision with the staff, but you should be able to explain what caused it.

 “If it’s an economic issue or sales are down, tell people what the situation is, so they know, and they can understand it,” Bristol-Smith says.
 “Will it prevent them from feeling terrible?
 No, but at least they know that it’s not personal.”

 4. Let Timing, and Medium, be Part of the Message

 No one wants to hear bad news from a boss via e-mail.
 But unfortunately, that is happening more and more these days.

-For good measure, you should allow for a question-and-answer session after you announce most big news.
+For good measure, you should allow for a question-and-answer session after you announce the biggest news.
 Taking suggestions for how to improve the situation makes employees feel engaged in the process, Javitch says.
 You can ask: “What would you do in my shoes?”